sunglim/HbbTV_Application_Template/README.md

 -------------

 * Needs more example.
-  - As all you know HbbTV Application have simillar feature. (streaming, navigation ,..)
+  - As all you know HbbTV Application have similar feature. (streaming, navigation ,..)
-* fix grammertical mistake on my English document or comment or source code.
+* fix grammatical mistake on my English document or comment or source code.